iyuenan3/k8s-om/README.md

 # Overview

-This project contains a few [`ansible`](https://www.ansible.com/) playbooks for infrastructure Operation and Maintenance (O&M).
+This project contains a few [`ansible`](https://www.ansible.com/) playbooks for Kubernetes Operation and Maintenance (O&M).
 Currently it has following main functionalities:

 - Configure tenant for OCP
-- Configure kernel core pattern for OCP
-- Configure default storage class for multi-nodes OCP
 - Configure python soft link for OCP
 - Install helm3 for OCP
 - Install additional command binaries for OCP